TheImagingSource/tiscamera/README.md

 For a complete overview, read the section [cmake options](https://www.theimagingsource.com/documentation/tiscamera/building.html#cmake-options) in out documentation.

-### Optional for GigE-Vision devices: Start the gige-daemon
+### Optional for GigE-Vision devices: Start the tcam-gige-daemon

 GigE-Vision cameras have a several seconds long delay before they can be reliably detected on the network.